gouherdanish/gouherdanish.github.io/_posts/2024-10-07-dockerfile.md

 **Install Libraries**

 _Install one package_
-- We can use RUN command followed by `conda install` command which tells Docker to install that package inside container using conda
+- We can use RUN command followed by `conda install` command which tells Docker to install that package inside the container using conda
 - Runtime environment variables can be set using ENV command

 ```